-With a lot of natural spaces decreasing in size, less children have the chance to interact with nature and learn of the strong necessity of a thriving biodiversity.
+With a lot of natural spaces decreasing in size, fewer children have the chance to interact with nature and learn of the strong necessity of thriving biodiversity.

 When I was a child, it was easy to learn how important the way we farmed affected our ecosystem and how that affected us.
 Unfortunately, today we have buildings and industries set up in places that were once forests, swamps or natural habitats for various animals and plants.
 The remaining common spaces for children to interact with nature are farmlands.